Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Open Questions and Future Work

 \section{Open Questions and Future Work}

 Deep learning for data hiding is a new and evolving research field, and there remain many different avenues to consider moving forward.
 This section will discuss some open questions that we believe warrant further research and consideration including expanding the applications of digital watermarking to other media domains, pursuing deep learning-based language watermarking, improving robustness against deep learning-based watermark removal attacks, watermarking machine learning models, combating the use of watermarking to launch backdoor attacks on machine learning models, and exploring the applications of watermarking for detecting and identifying synthetic media.
-Finally, future directions for steganography are discussed, including steganography used to spread malware.
+Finally, future directions for steganography are discussed, including its potential use for spreading malware.